 I first learned weaving paper strips to make perfect miniature baskets from Jane Harrop.
 I’ve used her technique quite a bit for all manner of woven containers.
 I’m no stranger to precise measuring and cutting of things, but the Cricut machine is ideal for streamlining and automating the process, namely the precise measuring and cutting.
-I can do all of the specifications in Illustrator, like practically in my sleep.
+I draw the lines in Illustrator, and export as a SVG.
 Here you see a 1/16-inch (1.6 mm) layout of base and weavers.
 Perfectly cut by a happy machine.

 Slow progress, though I enjoy the process.
 This height (or width) of basket requires tacking down the weavers every three or so, to maintain integrity.
 It gets gluey.

 Come next morning, I’ve rethought my premise.
 All black is challenging to work with in the best of light.
 Also, black cardstock as a medium is very monochrome and flat as a believable basket.
 And the starting height requires *far* too much time weaving for a prototype or proof of concept.
 So I redrew the base to half the height, and cut a new pattern from white cardstock.
 I used an ebony Minwax touchup marker to stain the base, which lends a more organic color to the paper.
 I was about to stain the weavers, when, hey! that looks cool!